twebber03/PolishRecipes/weekly-notes/Mar14Meeting.md

 **<ins>Data Source &‬ Backend‬ Integration‬</ins>**
 - The data source is clearly identified and appropriate for the application.‬‭
   - Angela found an API database that has different recipes that could be used for the data (https://therecipedb.vercel.app/)
+  - Map API

 - Team explains how data will be pulled into the backend.

-- Team describes any necessary data processing or cleaning before use.‬‭ ‭
+- Team describes any necessary data processing or cleaning before use.‬‭
+	-  Will have to clean the data and get only Polish-based recipes

 **<ins>Choice & Fit of‬ Data‬ Structures‬</ins>**
 - Application uses at least two advanced data structures.‬
   - We will use a Trie for one of the data structures in our project